top of page

 Helena Avery

-Helena Avery is the Project Coordinator of the Greater Christchurch Schools' Network.
+Helena Avery is the Project Manager at GCSN.
 She believes that digital technologies enable ākonga to express their ideas, stories and experiences in new and creative ways and can't wait to hear what the teams create!

 bottom of page